Dynamical Variational Autoencoders: A Comprehensive Review: VAE generative model

-Note that the VAE model and associated variational methodology was introduced in \citep{Kingma2014} in the very general framework of parametric distributions, i.e., independently of the practical choice of the pdfs $p_{\theta_{\myx}}(\myx|\myz)$ and $p_{\theta_{\myz}}(\myz)$.
-The Gaussian case was then presented in \citep{Kingma2014} as a major example.
-Of course, other pdfs (than Gaussian) can be used, especially for $p_{\theta_{\myx}}(\myx|\myz)$, depending on the nature of the data vector $\myx$.
+The VAE model and associated variational methodology was introduced by \citet{Kingma2014} in the general framework of parametric distributions, independently of the practical choice of the pdf $p_{\theta_{\myx}}(\myx|\myz)$ (and to a lesser extend of $p_{\theta_{\myz}}(\myz)$).
+The observed variable $\myx$ can be a continuous or discrete random variable with any arbitrary conditional distribution.
+The Gaussian case was then presented by \citet{Kingma2014} as a major example.
+Of course, other pdfs (rather than Gaussian) can be used depending on the nature of the data vector $\myx$.
 For example, Gamma distributions better fit the natural statistics of speech/audio power spectra \citep{girin2019notes}.
-For simplicity of presentation and consistency across models, in the present review $p_{\theta_{\myx}}(\myx|\myz)$ is a Gaussian distribution for all models.
+For simplicity of presentation and consistency across models, in the present review, $p_{\theta_{\myx}}(\myx|\myz)$ is assumed to be a Gaussian distribution with diagonal covariance matrix for all models; that is,

+where the subscript $f$ denotes the $f$-th entry of a vector, and $\boldsymbol{\mu}_{\theta_{\myx}}: \mathbb{R}^L \mapsto \mathbb{R}^F$ and $\boldsymbol{\sigma}_{\theta_{\myx}}: \mathbb{R}^L \mapsto \mathbb{R}_+^F$ are nonlinear functions of $\myz$ modeled by the decoder DNN.
+Although from a mathematical perspective, we could choose to work with full covariance matrices, assuming diagonal covariance matrices is preferable for computational reasons, since the number of free parameters of a covariance matrix grows quadratically with the variable dimension.
+This is problematic not only because we need to learn the neural network that computes all these parameters but also because covariance matrices often need to be inverted.
+The use of full covariance matrices also requires choosing an appropriate representation, for instance, based on the Cholesky decomposition.
+Please refer to Section~2.5.1 of~\citet{kingma2019introduction} for an extended discussion on this topic.

+For maintaining consistency with the presentation of the other models in the next sections, we gather into $d_{\myx}$ the functions implemented by the decoder DNN; that is,

-Note also that a VAE decoder can be seen as a generalization of probabilistic principal component analysis with a non-linear (instead of linear) relationship between $\myz$ and the parameters $\theta_{\myx}$.
-Indeed the marginal distribution of $\myx$, $p_{\theta}(\myx)$, is given by:
+A VAE decoder can be considered a generalization of the probabilistic principal component analysis (PPCA)~\citep{tipping1999probabilistic} with a nonlinear (instead of linear) relationship between $\myz$ and the parameters $\theta_{\myx}$.
+It can also be considered the generalization of a generative mixture models, with a continuous conditional latent variable instead of a discrete one \citep{kingma2019introduction}.
+Indeed, the marginal distribution of $\myx$, $p_{\theta}(\myx)$, is given by

-Since any conditional distribution $p_{\theta_{\myx}}(\myx|\myz)$ can provide a mode, $p_{\theta}(\myx)$ can be highly multi-modal (in addition to being potentially highly dimensional).
-With this in mind it makes sense to set a diagonal covariance matrix in \eqref{eq:VAE-decoder-a} since marginal distributions of arbitrary complexity can be obtained by designing and tuning the decoder network.
-Setting diagonal covariance matrices often makes the mathematical derivations easier.
+As any conditional distribution $p_{\theta_{\myx}}(\myx|\myz)$ can provide a mode, $p_{\theta}(\myx)$ can be highly multimodal (in addition to being potentially high-dimensional).
+Unlike PPCA, in VAEs, the posterior distribution cannot be written analytically and has to be approximated, as discussed in the next section.